privly/privly-keyserver/README.md

 cryptographic keypair as well as the Persona backed identity assertion).

-Once the user has logged in, the Persona Backed Identity Assertion (bia) is stored in the dirp's key-value store with the users's email from the bia being the key.
+Once the user has logged in, the Persona Backed Identity Assertion (bia) is stored in the dirp's key-value store with the user's email from the bia being the key.

 #### Storage